jacobpretorius/Opti.Edge.Logs.Grafana/readme.md

 1. Clone this repo
 2. Create an `/.env` file based on the example from [example.env](https://github.com/jacobpretorius/Opti.Edge.Logs.Grafana/blob/main/example.env), replace with your values where needed.
 Consider changing the default Grafana username and password while you are at it.
 3. Open a terminal in this directory and start the docker stack `docker compose up --build`
-4. Graphana should now be running at [http://localhost:3000](http://localhost:3000)
+4. Grafana should now be running at [http://localhost:3000](http://localhost:3000)
 5. Login as user / pass configured, or default admin/admin
 6. Shutdown with `docker compose down`